 The computational efficiency of a sparse image representation consisting of salient interest points, also referred to as features, is a major motivation for feature based methods for solving the image correspondence problem.
 Various detectors and descriptors have been proposed, but the question of how to optimally design an interest point characterization still remains open.
 The success of feature-based methods depends on the quality of the local characterization.
 In general it is not an easy task to judge the performance of such methods, because it is hard to validate if correspondence exist.
 However given knowledge about the geometry of the observed scene, it becomes easy to verify if two interest points corresponding in feature space also corresponds in the real scene.
-We therefore propose to use the DTU Robot dataset with known surface geometry presented in [1], [2] (see Sec.
-II for a brief description and Fig. 1).
-Based on this dataset we are able to systematically analyze the design of feature methods and due to the large variation in scene types Kim Steenstrup Pedersen Department of Computer Science, DIKU University of Copenhagen Copenhagen, Denmark kimstp@diku.dk we can judge the statistical significance of our findings.
+We therefore propose to use the DTU Robot dataset with known surface geometry presented in [1, 2] (see Sec.
+2 for a brief description and Fig. 1).
+Based on this dataset we are able to systematically analyze the design of feature methods and due to the large variation in scene types we can judge the statistical significance of our findings.